ecoshub/ecoshub.github.io/about.markdown

 ## Education

-After highschool I started to study in civil engineering at **Eskişehir Osmangazi University** and I graduated.
-But in a short period of time a realize that this is not a job that I can work for my entire life with passion and joy.
-I was study about **computer architecture**, **programming** and **electronics** since I was a teenager, that unprofessional interest build up in years and it becomes a passion.
-So I start to study computer science at **Dokuz Eylul University** _(Turkey)_.
-After the first year I dropped out and I started to study at **The International Computer Institute** in **Ege University** _(Turkey)_ for my masters degree.
+After high school I started to study in **Civil Engineering** at **Eskişehir Osmangazi University**.
+I have started my career as a site chief.
+After two years, I have got a big promotion and I became assistant project manager.
+Everything was great but I realize that this is not a job that I can work for my entire life with passion and happiness.
+I have been studying about **programming**, **computer architecture** and **electronics** since I was a teenager, that unprofessional interest build up in years and it became a passion.
+So I have started to study **Computer Science** at **Dokuz Eylul University** (Turkey).
+After the first year I dropped out and I have started to study at The **International Computer Institute** in **Ege University** (Turkey) for my masters degree.

+My long-term dream is to do research and development on computer architecture with a professional and highly qualified team.

 <br>